Survive The Onset

 Memo laughed.
 “More like Smokey the Bear.”

-Tony continued, looking at Michael, “We can take the firearms.
-We’ll bring the basics.
-I’ll show you guys what matters: safety, handling, a little marksmanship.
-Hutch can give you tips on firecraft.”
+Tony continued, looking at Michael, “Don’t they have a range out there too?
+I’ll bring the firearms and show you guys gun safety, handling, and a little marksmanship.
+Hutch can give you tips on survival and fire craft.”

 Hutch lifted his beer in agreement.
 “I can work with that.”